Tuesday, 6 November 2018

 The EIGRP convergence is the process when going active on a route is sometimes also by the name of the underlying algorithm, diffusing update algorithm (DUAL).

-EIGRP sends every query and reply message using RTP, so every message is acknowledged using EIGRP ACK message.
+EIGRP sends every query and reply message using RTP, so every message is acknowledged using the EIGRP ACK message.

 EIGRP STUB

 Stub routing is one way to limit queries.
-A stub router is one that is connected to on more than two neighbors and should be a transit router.
-The EIGRP stub routing feature improve network stability, reduces resource utilization, and simplifies remote router (spoke) configuration.
+A stub router is one that is connected to more than two neighbors and should be a transit router.
+The EIGRP stub routing feature improves network stability, reduces resource utilization, and simplifies remote router (spoke) configuration.
 Stub routing is commonly used in a Hub-and-Spoke topology.

 Here is the command: